THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 Balance implies the existence of a set of complementary opposites or perhaps several options or possibilities.
 They need to be weighed or otherwise assessed in order to bring harmony to the body and the mind.

-Focusing on balance is one of the major differences between nutritional balancing science and almost all other nutritional and medical approaches.
-Here are examples of how the concept of balance is used in nutritional balancing science.
+Focusing on balance is one of the major differences between development science and almost all other nutritional and medical approaches.
+Here are examples of how the concept of balance is used in development science.

 BALANCING THE LIFESTYLE

 Balancing the food and water intake is another complex and important area for healing.
-The way this is done in nutritional balancing is completely different from the four food groups system used in dietetics, or balancing the so-called food pyramid, which the government of America now recommends.
-We don’t find these systems nearly adequate or even accurate any more.
+The way this is done in development is completely different from the four food groups system used in dietetics or the food pyramid, now endorsed by the American government.
+We don’t find these systems adequate for development.

 MENTAL AND EMOTIONAL BALANCE

-Balancing the mind is one of the most critical area today.
 We are all exposed to a tremendous amount of information, mental stimulation, emotional news headlines and much more.
 To remain healthy, a person must be able to sort through all this, keep what is helpful and reject the lies, the propaganda, and much that is just of poor quality or even destructive.
-It is a major task.
+It is a major task discussed in a number of articles on this website.

-In addition to establishing good study habits, positive mental attitudes and excellent moral and spiritual values, a very helpful additional procedure to achieve mental and emotional balance is the Roy Masters Judeo-Christian meditation.
+In addition to establishing good study habits, positive mental attitudes and excellent moral and spiritual values, a very helpful additional procedure to achieve mental and emotional balance is the Pushing Down Exercise.
 It is discussed in a separate article.

-Below are some of the more technical ways used in nutritional balancing science to bring balance to our bodies.
+Below are some of the more technical ways used in development science to bring balance to our bodies.

 One can balance the oxidation rate by changing one’s diet, taking very specific nutritional supplements, and with lifestyle modifications.
 For example, foods and supplements that enhance the oxidation rate include protein foods, especially animal proteins and vegetables.
 Supplements that enhance the oxidation rate include most of the B-complex vitamins, thyroid and adrenal glandular extracts, and vitamins C and E.